bhavikbhagwani/groupprojectG30/README.md

                     python main.py

-## HELP IN GAME
+## HELP IN GAME AND HOW TO PLAY AND OTHER COMMANDS

 You are free to type '?' or 'help' and a command afterwards to get a description of what the command does You can get the list of commands by typing '?' or 'help'

 To start/restart the game you shall type 'start'.
-After this you should fill you name in and set the difficulty You can start/restart, change name and set difficulty anytime you want The previous 2 steps can be done faster by typint 'default' (play with default settings)
+After this you should fill you name in and set the difficulty This difficulty manages the intelligence of the computer You can start/restart, change name and set difficulty anytime you want The previous 2 steps can be done faster by typint 'default' (play with default settings)

-After this you can roll, hold or cheat.
-If you cheat, your results and stats won't be stored/recorded.
+After this you can roll, hold or cheat using 'roll', 'hold', or 'cheat' If you cheat, your results and stats won't be stored/recorded.
 A useful command is 'show' to show the results of you and the computer in the current game

+Other commands:
+rules - to see the rules and instructions of the game scores - to see the highscore list from the played games so far exit - exit or quits the game

 ## UNIT TESTING